We want to hear from you

 Increased promotion of the Third Thursday Art Walk

-Night markets (holiday or year-round)
+Night markets and maker markets (holiday or year-round)

-Collaboration, engagement, partnerships
+Collaboration, engagement and partnerships

 We’re far from finished gathering community feedback and will be scheduling additional forum dates soon.
 In the meantime, we’d like to share some of the ongoing Downtown Everett Association projects related to the topics above.